zhiyanfoo/controlplaneplayground/scenarios/vhds-odcds/README.md

 # Run the following scripts

-You'll eed to run these in seperate tabs
+You'll need to run these in seperate tabs

 Run the control-plane